 (1) save extra tmp files like chimeric OTUs or the raw blast output in extra dir.
 (0) do not save these.
 (Default: 0)

-(1) Includes unclassified OTUs (i.e. no match in RDP/Blast database) in OTU and taxa abundance matrix calculations.
-(0) does not take these OTUs into account.
+(1) Includes unclassified OTUs (no Phylum assignment) in OTU and taxa abundance matrix calculations.
+(0) does not report these potential contaminants.
 (Default: 1)

 (1) Continue reading fastq files, even if single entries are incomplete (e.g. half of qual values missing).
 (0) Abort lotus run, if fastq file is corrupt.
 (Default: 0)

 (0) Use usearch for internal tasks such as remapping reads on OTUs, chimera checks.
 (1) will use vsearch for these tasks.
 This option is independent of the -CL UPARSE/UNOISE option, and -taxAligner assignment usearch/vsearch options.
 (Default: 0)